Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Efficiency of the MCMC algorithms

 \section{Efficiency of the MCMC algorithms}

+The efficiency of our MCMC algorithms depend on the per-iteration cost (which is low in sparse settings, Section \ref{ssec:iteration_cost}) and its mixing, which measures the number of iterations required for MCMC convergence.
+We now study mixing by bounding conditional spectral gaps and $s$-conductances (see Section \ref{sec:background-mcmc} for an overview).
+Briefly, the former bounds the total variation distance to the stationary distribution $\pi(\Omega \mid \Y)$ when the chain is started at an arbitrary $\Omega^{(0)}$, and the latter when it is given a warm start \citep{ascolani2024scalability}.
+More specifically, the $s$-conductance of a Markov transition kernel $P$, denoted by $\phi_s(P)$ for $s \in (0, 1/2)$, measures the probability of leaving any set $S$ such that $\pi(\Omega \in S\mid \Y) \in (s,1/2)$.
+Sections \ref{sec:spectral-gap-bdmh}-\ref{sec:gimh} show that our local and global MH-within-Gibbs samplers targeting $\pi(\Omega_{\cdot j} \mid \Y, \Omega_{-j,-j}^{(t)})$ mix similarly to ideal Gibbs sampling from $\pi(\Omega_{\cdot j} \mid \Y, \Omega_{-j,-j}^{(t)})$ exactly, upon sparsity conditions, assumptions on $\Omega^{(t)}$ and as $n \to \infty$.
+Section \ref{ssec:ideal_gibbs} shows that ideal Gibbs is geometrically ergodic and, while it does not provide sharp rates, it does not require assumptions on $\Omega^{(t)}$ and holds for any $n$.

-To study computational efficiency, we bound spectral gaps and the $s$-conductance.
-The former is a standard strategy to bound the total variation distance to the stationary distribution when the chain is started at an arbitrary value, and the latter when it is given a warm start \citep{ascolani2024scalability}.
-Some background on these notions are provided in Section \ref{sec:background-mcmc}.
-Section \ref{sec:MwG-theory} gives a first result relating the $s$-conductance of our algorithms to their spectral gaps and the $s$-conductance of the ideal Gibbs sampler.
-Section \ref{ssec:assumptions_mcmc} lays out assumptions used to bound spectral gaps for the BDMH and GIMH algorithms, which are presented along $s$-conductance bounds in Sections \ref{sec:spectral-gap-bdmh} and \ref{sec:gimh}.
-We focus on the BDMH and GIMH algorithms, and leave the LIT algorithm for future work, for brevity and because the BDMH spectral bound is already dimension-free for a computational cost roughly equal to the LIT algorithm (see Section \ref{sec:spectral-gap-bdmh}).
+We focus on the BDMH and GIMH algorithms, and leave the LIT algorithm for future work, for brevity and because the BDMH spectral bound is already dimension-free for a computational cost roughly equal to LIT (Section \ref{sec:spectral-gap-bdmh}).